kapilsharma/KBLaravel/manuscript/02Authentication.md

 **Creating Database**

+There are two ways of creating database and seeding:

+* Use Laravel Migration or
+* Run SQL queries directly on database

+We will go through both of these ways but using laravel migration is recommended.

-IF you are following homestead setup and configured PHPMySQL, simply create a database kapsbudget.
+IF you are using homestead setup and configured PHPMySQL, simply create a database kapsbudget and configure it

 ## Configure database in Laravel